Description

 Sample some classic coffee flavor profiles from around the world!
 A half pound each of:

-Costa Rican SHB EP Tarrazu La Pastora
+Costa Rican SHB EP Dota Tarrazu – Santa Maria – Washed Processed

-Ethiopian Guji Org.
-Natural Gr.
+Ethiopian Guji Natural Org.
+Gr.
 1 – Kayon Mountain Shakiso

 Clean, bright, sweet with a very diverse flavor set.
 Stone and darker fruit, citrus & floral, and spiced chocolate tones are the main flavors one can see in this cup, either accentuated or muted depending on roast level.
 Nice jammy body will be seen in the medium to borderline dark roast mark.
 Very dependent on roast – lighter roasting gives much more of the citrus, red-fruit with just a hint of a spicy chocolaty factor, a much dryer finish.
 Darker roasts produce much more of a bakers chocolate cup with a hint of a strawberry like fruit note and good sweetness, far less acidic.
-A very enjoyable cup from light to dark.

 Reviews